 Gift Strategies for people who already have everything:

-- Go Personal: Get them things that you know they will like and USE.
+- Go Personal: Purchase gifts that you know they will like and USE.
 Do they get a Starbucks every morning?
 How about a personalized Starbucks cup and a gift card?
-An Audible plus subscription or audio book you think they’ll like?
+An Audible plus subscription (and an Amazon Echo Dot to listen to it on!) or audio book you think they’ll like?

 - Go Nostalgic: If you have a connection with your giftee, buy them a gift that brings back those memories.
 Create a photo book, buy a cookbook or travel book from a place you traveled with them.
 Purchase a keychain or necklace with GPS coordinates of a special place.